How do I get a library card?

 - Click “Fines/Fees” from the menu on the left

 - Click “Pay Online.”
-If your fines total less than $1, the pay online option is not available.
+If your fees total less than $1, the pay online option is not available.

 - Select the individual fine your want to pay (or click “select all”), then click “Continue”